 Menswear designer and writer Alan Flusser wrote in Dressing the Man, “The lapel of a well-styled suit should extend to just a fraction less than the halfway mark between the collar and shoulder line.”
 All other lapel widths are measured in comparison.

 2. Tapered trouser legs: Anthony Sinclair tapered his trousers in a military fashion, though they were tapered quite dramatically.
 A full thigh (Connery had large thighs) tapers into narrow bottoms.

-2-button suits had becomes something of a fashionable element in the 1960s in comparison to the more traditional 3-button suit, but 2-button suits had already been around for years so it’s difficult to count it as something of the times.
+two-button suits had becomes something of a fashionable element in the 1960s in comparison to the more traditional three-button suit, but two-button suits had already been around for years so it’s difficult to count it as something of the times.
 By the late 1960s they had become the standard and have been in that position ever since, so it’s not something we think about being fashionable now.
 But it was still no fashion extreme since 1-button suits and 4-button suits were far trendier at different points in the decade.

 The cut of the jacket takes elements from a number of English styles, with its full, draped chest, soft shoulders and suppressed waist.
 None of that can be attributed to any decade.
 As for other wardrobe elements, Connery popularized cocktail-cuff shirts.
 That style saw its greatest popularity in the 1960s though it was not something popular enough to become dated since.
 And since tie width goes along with lapel width, that will not be mentioned going forward.